jaxon-php/jaxon-website/user/pages/04.blog/2026/01/01.secure-the-jaxon-dbadmin-database-credentials-with-infisical/item.md

         - laravel
 ---

-This tutorial covers the use of the [Infisical](https://infisical.com/) server with the [Jaxon DbAdmin](https://github.com/lagdo/dbadmin-app) database management tool to store the database credentials in a secure location.
+This tutorial covers the use of the [Infisical](https://infisical.com/) server with the [Jaxon DbAdmin](https://github.com/lagdo/dbadmin-app) database management tool to store the credentials of the managed databases in a secure location.

 The first part covers the installation and configuration of the Jaxon DbAdmin application, while the second part covers the installation and setup of the Infisical server, and how it is used to secure the Jaxon DbAdmin application.